carerix/Cx-WP-Plugin/README.md

 #### Carerix Setup
 1. Find your Dutch job publication medium code via **Maintenance → Media** (usually "web")
-2. Create new medium with code: `[original-code]-en` (e.g., "web-en")
+2. Create new medium with code format: `[original-code]-XX` where XX is the ICU Locale language code
+   - Example: "web" becomes "web-en" for English
-3. Copy settings from Dutch medium but give it a clear English name
+3. Copy settings from Dutch medium but give it a clear English name for recruiters

 #### Publishing Jobs
-- **Dutch**: Publish to original medium (e.g., "web")
+1. **First publication (Dutch)**: Use original medium (e.g., "web")
+2. **Additional publication (English)**:
+   - Create extra publication of the same job
-- **English**: Publish to new medium (e.g., "web-en") with English translations
+   - Use new medium (e.g., "web-en")
+   - **Important**: Ensure publication contains texts in the 2nd language

 #### WordPress Sync
 1. Go to **wp-admin → CX WP Plugin → Settings**
 2. Click **"Enforce full sync of all items from Carerix"**
+3. In WordPress posts list, you can see which posts are published in which language

 > **Note**: After initial setup, sync happens automatically every 10 minutes.

-ABOVE IS TO REPLACE THIS TEXT:

-The Carerix WordPress plugin supports multilingualism.
-To do this, you use a multilingual plugin.
-Carerix supports [Multilingual Plugin WPML](http://wpml.org/), the most popular plugin on multilingualism.
-We assume that you all vacancies in both Dutch as a 2nd language publishing (English in this example).
-Proceed as follows

-1. Make Carerix in another medium (in tables).
-You've already medium 'web', add a new medium to eg code web-en 'for English.
-2. Create an additional publications of a job
-3. One publication (1st language) already has the medium `web`.
-Make an extra publication of the same job and web (2nd language) with it.
-Please note that this publication contains the texts in the 2nd language.
-4. Go to the WordPress Website
-5. Install WPML and adjust it as desired
-6. Go to the Carerix settings and synchronize all items Carerix
-7. In the list of all messages (posts) you can see which posts have been published in any language

-Use the medium code 'web-XX', where 'XX' is the ICU Locale language.

-The Carerix plugin works perfectly with WPML, one of the best WordPress plugins multilingual.
-The price WPML is worth it, see [WPML](https://wpml.org/)

 ## Without multilingual plugin
 IMPORTANT!
 You can do steps below only in case when WPML plugin is NOT installed.
 If you have WPML plugin please skip this section!